 Some may not know that a fish’s vision is the best at the surface yet it is a crucial knowledge if you want to successfully fish in different places with different depths.

-When you go past 50 feet, the colour spectrum becomes much narrower in most coastal waters and this is where you might fail if you haven’t picked the right lure.
+When you go past 50 feet, the color spectrum becomes much narrower in most coastal waters and this is where you might fail if you haven’t picked the right lure.

 The key to fishing is knowing the waters you fish in and most importantly, the depth.

-You should use colourful lures when you fish near the surface, and whites or darker lures in deeper water where contrast is way more important than the colour.
+You should use colorful lures when you fish near the surface, and whites or darker lures in deeper water where contrast is way more important than the color.